sdeck51/jekyll-now/_posts/2016-3-1-Segmentation.md

         return tf.nn.avg_pool(x_input, ksize=[1, kernel_size, kernel_size, 1], strides=[1,kernel_size, kernel_size, 1], padding='SAME')
 {% endhighlight %}

+These are the basic ConvNet layers needed to build VGG19.

+# VGG19
+VGG19 is a convolutional neural network built by Oxford Universty.
+VGG19 was entered in  ILSVRC-2014 and won first and second place for localization and classification.
+[CITE] The information

+### Build Network Code

+# Deconvolution Layer
+Terrible name.
+We need an image demonstrating what to do here

+Put in code for how this is set up.

+Ready to train stuff.

+Have pictures of segmentation from model

 # Random Stuff
 Implemented Code seems to be working.
 I've built the VGG19 CNN with preloaded weights, and then added the additional "deconvolution"(Note this is wrong) network to structure the output back into an image.
 Issue right now is letting it train for a long enough time.
 This is the largest network I've built in tensorflow, and I'm actually running out of gpu memory with regular batch sizes, so as a result I'm having to reduce batch sizes which is increasing time to train.
 Currently I just need to let it train for a long time.